lethiess/piet/docs/PIET.md

 ## Overview <a name="overview"></a>

-Piet is an esoteric progrmming language invented by David Morgen-Mar where the code looks like abstract art.
+Piet is an esoteric programming language invented by David Morgen-Mar where the code looks like abstract art.
 If you are interested you can also take a look at the original [language specification](https://www.dangermouse.net/esoteric/piet.html).

 This is a brief overview of the language and is intended to give the reader the opportunity to understand and apply all the basic language concepts.
-So after reading this document you are enabeld to draw pictures and program at the same time.
+So after reading this document you are enabled to draw pictures and program at the same time.

 Since Piet is an esoteric programming language it obviously cannot be used in production.
 However, writing programs in Piet requires creative thinking because normal programming structures do not apply and new solutions must be found.